precice/openfoam-adapter/docs/openfoam-support.md

 ## Supported OpenFOAM solvers

-We support mainstream OpenFOAM solvers such as pimpleFoam (for FSI) or buoyantPimpleFoam, buoyantSimpleFoam, laplacianFoam (for CHT).
-Our community has tried the adapter with multiple different solvers that support function objects.
+We support mainstream OpenFOAM solvers such as pimpleFoam and solids4Foam for FSI, buoyantPimpleFoam, buoyantSimpleFoam, and laplacianFoam for CHT, or pimpleFoam and sonicLiquidFoam for FF.
+Our community has, additionally, tried the adapter with multiple different solvers that support function objects.

 ## Notes on OpenFOAM features